micrology/prsm/doc/help.md

 ### Network tab

-The Network tab enables you to change many aspects of the network visualisation, including where the Factors are placed and which are visible.
+The Network tab enables you to change many aspects of the network visualisation andwhat is shown in the window.

 It is sometimes useful to get PSRM to layout Factors using an automatic procedure and then adjust their positions manually to achieve the desired placement.
 PRSM has the *trophic* algorithm built in.
 The trophic layout  helps to reveal [the causal structure of the map](https://royalsocietypublishing.org/doi/10.1098/rsos.201138){target="_blank"}.
 With the trophic layout, the factors are arranged along the horizontal axis according to their positions (their trophic levels) in the overall causal flow within the system, making it easier to identify upstream and downstream factors; the linked chains of influence that connect them; and where policies act on the system within this overall causal structure (which may be upstream or downstream).